sf-wdi-gaia/computational-thinking/readme.md

 + How do you decide what to wear `[High, Medium, Low]`

-### Starter code

-There is no starter code.

-### Solution Code

-There is no solution code.

 ## Deliverables

-You can write your assignment in a plaintext (`.txt`) file, or a Word document - it should look like the example above.
+Write in a plaintext (`.txt`) file - it should look like the example above.

 ### Bonus Activities